What Actors Know About Communication and Advocacy, That All Trial Lawyers Should.

 “The test of a first-rate intelligence is the ability to hold two opposed ideas in the mind at the same time, and still retain the ability to function.” – F. Scott Fitzgerald, “The Crack-Up” (1936)

 This quote which is also echoed as “doublethink” in George Orwell’s 1984, speaks to the logical comfortability with two paradoxical thoughts, both held as being true within the same context.
-My work in the field of presentational and performance dynamics, is primarily informed by my 33-years of professional experience in the field of on-camera acting as a casting director, teacher and a presentation & drama coach.
+In addition to my life-long work as a performing professional musician, my work in the field of presentational and performance dynamics, is primarily informed by my 33-years of professional experience in the field of directing on-camera acting as a casting director, teacher and a presentation & drama coach.
 A skilled actor successfully holds the two conflicts of being both themselves….
-AND the actual character, existing simultaneously within the consciousness of that actor.
+AND the actual character, existing simultaneously within the imagination of that actor.
 Having achieved that crucial integration, they then express from their imagined consciousness of the character.
-I’ve presided over close to half a million, high-pressure auditions with actors for the roles I was casting as an award-winning film and television casting director.
+And subdivide that down even further into the categories of those actors who offer a “performance” (DOING) and those who offer themselves as a channel for the imagination without restraint (BEING.)
+The latter was what I was looking for every time.
+It actually crosses the neurological line between fantasy and reality because the body doesn’t know the difference between what’s real and what’s imagined.
+That’s why some people who haver a fear of heights, feel their palms start sweating when they see a photo of record-setting rock climber Alex Honold clutching bare rock on the face of El Capitan in Yosemite.
+At least I do!
+And when an actor knows how to go to that very real place, everything that emanates from their body, registers as real and totally authentic to the audience.
+I’ve presided over close to half a million, high-pressure auditions for the projects I cast as an award-winning film and television casting director.
 I had to regularly navigate the significant time and logistical restraints to getting good, taped performances out of somewhere near 90 actors in a given casting day.
-As you can imagine, necessity become the mother of my inventions to get the best and most authentic performances out of those actors in the shortest possible time.
-And in the presence of no shortage of great fear and anxiety for those actors.
+As you can imagine, necessity became the mother of my inventions to get the best and most authentic performances out of those actors in the shortest possible time.
+And in the presence of no shortage of great fear and anxiety they may have been experiencing.
 Fears which required dismantling in each case.
 As a director and coach, I had to develop methods customized for each actor, that would produce results and produce them quickly.
+So I’ve had to learn MANY different ways to the same goal based on the individual person with whom I was working.

 Any actor worth their salt will tell you it’s impossible to convince an audience of your being a character, if you don’t first believe it yourself-as an actor.
 This is the same kind of double-bind presented in Fitzgerald’s quote.
 A young actor came up to the great Spencer Tracy once and as an introduction said, “It’s an honor to meet you Mr. Tracy.
 I’m an actor too!”
 Tracy drolly replied, “Great, kid!
 Don’t ever let em catch you at it!”
 And therein lies the art of it.
 In every case, a great perspective shift is required to create a kind of palpable transparency that communicates clearly with an audience.
 And such is also the case for my presentational coaching clients.

 There are many ways to accomplish this shift to reach that place of authenticity of actually “being” the character.
 And as in the Fitzgerald quote above, the truth of it is that the actor is simultaneously themselves AND the character.
 The headiness of actually accomplishing this hat trick is what keeps most of them coming back for more swigs of that creative elixir.
 In order to do so, they have to find a way to “love” the character enough to fully advocate for them in order to embody them.
-This advocacy is or SHOULD BE, similar to a trial attorney focused on what’s best for their client and ultimately, serve the truth.
+This advocacy is or SHOULD BE, similar to a trial attorney focused on what’s best for their client and ultimately, to serve the truth as a responsible officer of the court.
 And an understanding of that client is of paramount importance in that strategy.
 Empathy becomes of primary import because understanding stems directly from the application of it.
 And an advocate can’t make a jury understand a client or situation without the same empathy that an actor uses to advocate for their character.
 There’s an old acting adage that states, “The villain is the hero of his own story.”
 The reason this is true in acting, is because it’s also true in life.
-While there are some people who do indeed do bad things while knowing it, on a basic level, that person believes their end goal is noble or good enough to warrant the action at the outset.
+Sure, there are some people who do indeed do bad things while knowing it.
+But far less rare, are those who end up doing something that they believe serves a noble goal or purpose good enough to warrant the action at the outset.
 Or at least that there is some justifiable component however remote.
 Even if in hindsight, they grow to regret it later.
 Whether that’s a rationalization or an “ends justifies means” type of thinking, it ultimately ends up being true in the long run of a production.
 If an actor is playing someone even as evil as Hitler, he has to plumb the character for understanding of the perspective that could have produced those actions, not as an act of condonation, but of simple understanding of the the possible cause and effect of Hitler’s psychological pathology.
 It’s quite a balance for an actor to strike, to inhabit such a character and navigate the landscape toward such understanding.
 Playing the character as all-evil, just doesn’t work because almost no one really believes themselves to be all evil.
-The simplistic and blatant “good guys/bad guys” style of drama is best left for Saturday morning kids cartoons as the audience doesn’t yet have to life experience to question such a strategy.
+The simplistic and blatant “good guys/bad guys” style of drama is best left for Saturday morning kids cartoons as the audience doesn’t yet have enough life experience to question such an un-plausible strategy.

 Every time I have a client crash and burn during training, my question to them is always the same.
 “On whom did your focus just go?”
 And in every case, it’s always themselves.
 Any time someone is fully in “the zone,” they almost disappear in terms of their experience of self.
 Their experience is so vital and all-consuming, they just don’t have time or bandwidth to focus on themselves because they’re too busy putting their authentic energy into the full and passionate experience of the moment.
 In that place, the possibility of mistakes tends to vanish or at least, minimize greatly.
 And even more intriguingly, what USED to look like mistakes, frequently changes as the context of their presentation changes.
 Now, it becomes an environment in which the only mistake that can be made, is no longer serving their audience.
 Almost everything else, becomes allowable in that noble pursuit.